 - children of military families

-For South Carolina students who have been unable to reach their full potential in their current educational circumstances, ESAs will provide new opportunities.
-For parents who know their child would perform better if more opportunities were afforded to them to get ahead but feel stuck by a rigid system or financial stress, ESAs are a gateway to new possibilities.
-With ESAs, “dollars following the child” or “backpacking” education choice would be a true reality, helping children in the Palmetto State from the Pee Dee to the Golden Corner.
+For South Carolina students who have been unable to reach their full potential in their current educational circumstances, ESA’s will provide new opportunities.
+For parents who know their child would perform better if more opportunities were afforded to them to get ahead but feel stuck by a rigid system or financial stress, ESA’s are a gateway to new possibilities, helping children from the Pee Dee to the Golden Corner.

-Evidence that parents would like more education choice is recognized in the fact that students enrolled in South Carolina’s Exceptional SC tax credit scholarship program jumped from 405 students to 1,066 in its first year.
+Evidence that parents would like more education choice is recognized in the fact that students enrolled in South Carolina’s Exceptional SC tax credit scholarship program has jumped from 405 students to over 2,500.

-Education Scholarship Accounts are vital if we are to claim the promise of dollars following children to ensure that the most vulnerable students in South Carolina thrive academically.
+Education Scholarships Accounts are vital if we are to claim the promise of every student in South Carolina reaching their full education potential.